alexjohnj/SimpleCode/_posts/2011/05/2011-05-21-top-5-cocoa-programming-books.markdown

 layout: post
 title: "Top 5 Cocoa Programming Books"
 description: "Outlines the top 5 Cocoa programming books I used to learn to program in objective-c and cocoa."
 keywords: "top 5, list, cocoa, programming, iOS, mac os x, development, learn"
+excerpt: "It’s now just over one year since I started my adventure into the world of Mac development (it’s actually a little longer but I wouldn’t call any work I did before that &quot;learning&quot;) and so far, it’s been a fun one.
+I finally feel ready to call my self a ‘decent’ programmer rather than a total novice.
+Throughout the past year, I’ve found several incredibly handy resources including websites, books, applications and people.
+In this post though, I want to talk about just one of those; Books."
 ---

 It’s now just over one year since I started my adventure into the world of Mac development (it’s actually a little longer but I wouldn’t call any work I did before that "learning") and so far, it’s been a fun one.
 I finally feel ready to call my self a ‘decent’ programmer rather than a total novice.
 Throughout the past year, I’ve found several incredibly handy resources including websites, books, applications and people.
 In this post though, I want to talk about just one of those; Books.